aarontrefler/kaggle-gendered-pronoun/README.md

 Jupyter (iPython) Notebooks
 ------------
-Notebooks can only be executed after project has been run.

 Notebooks in this project are as follows:
 - `AT-0.1-data-processing`: Performs data processing, and creates interim and clean datasets
 - `AT-0.2-data-analysis`: Performs analysis on raw, interim, and clean datasets